RE: Every Student Succeeds Act (Public Law 114-95), Section 1112 (e)(1)(A)

 2. In addition, a school receiving Title I funds must also provide to each parent:

-- Information on the level of achievement of the parent's child in each of the State academic assessments required by NCLB; and
+- Information on the level of achievement of the parent's child in each of the State academic assessments; and

-- Timely notice that the parent's child has been assigned, or has been taught for four or more consecutive weeks by a teacher who is not highly qualified.
-The district should use the criteria recommended by the Ohio Department of Education to determine whether each of their teachers in core academic subjects is "highly qualified" for the purpose of parental notification.
+- Timely notice that the parent's child has been assigned, or has been taught for four or more consecutive weeks by a teacher who does not meet applicable State certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.
+The district should use the criteria recommended by the Ohio Department of Education to determine whether each of their teachers in core academic subjects meets the State certification for the purpose of parental notification.

 - All districts receiving Title I funds are responsible for notifying parents of their right to know about teacher qualifications and for informing parents about teacher qualifications.
 This responsibility applies to each student attending a school receiving Title I funds, whether or not the teachers are employed directly by the district or under contract with another entity.